simone-ciardo/simone-ciardo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an operating system
-- 🌱 I’m currently learning C
-- 🤔 I’m looking for help with creating operating systems
-- 💬 Ask me about none.
-- 📫 How to reach me: i live in pacific ocean
-- ⚡ Fun fact: i'ma cat.
+I don't know what i'm going to leave in this page...

-If you want to check out my website, i leave the link here:
+so i leave the link here:

 https://simone-ciardo.github.io/